 - Allow to cool - Remove brownies from the oven and allow to cool.
 Pour your strawberry mixture on top and place in the fridge until the strawberry mixture has set.

-Tips for the Best Strawberry Brownies Recipe
+Tips for Making Strawberry Brownies from Scratch

 - Use unsalted butter instead - Use unsalted butter if you don’t have salted butter, just make sure you add one teaspoon of salt to the recipe as well.